bitcoin-dot-org/Bitcoin.org/en/full-node.md

 {{complete_list_of_commands_and_ibd}}

 When Bitcoin Core daemon first starts, it will begin to download the block chain.
-This step will take at least several hours, and it may take a day or more on a slow Internet connection or with a slow computer.
+This step will take at least several days, and it may take much more time on a slow Internet connection or with a slow computer.
 During the download, Bitcoin Core will use a significant part of your connection bandwidth.
 You can stop Bitcoin Core at any time using the stop command; it will resume from the point where it stopped the next time you start it.

 <div class="box" markdown="1">
 *Optional: Start Your Node At Boot*